united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 To effectively use the Unified Namespace in the United Manufacturing Hub, start by configuring your IoT devices to communicate with the UMH's MQTT broker, considering the necessary security protocols.
+While MQTT is recommended for gathering data on the shopfloor, you can send messages to Kafka as well.

 Once the devices are set up, handle the incoming data messages using tools like [Node-RED](/docs/architecture/data-infrastructure/unified-namespace/node-red/)